Azure/ALZ-PowerShell-Module/docs/wiki/[User-Guide]-Quick-Start-Phase-3.md

 1. Navigate to [dev.azure.com](https://dev.azure.com) and sign in to your organization.
 1. Navigate to your project.
 1. Click `Pipelines` in the left navigation.
-1. Click the `Azure Landing Zone Continuous Delivery` pipeline.
+1. Click the `02 Azure Landing Zones Continuous Delivery` pipeline.
 1. Click `Run pipeline` in the top right.
 1. Take the defaults and click `Run`.
 1. Your pipeline will run a `plan`.